Kanlaon: Geography and geology

-The volcano has three hot springs on its slopes: Mambukal Hot Springs on the northwest, Bucalan Hot Spring and Bungol Hot Spring.
+The Mambukal Hot Springs which are at the far north–east, has mixed waters from these two system types.
+Other hot springs on its slopes are the Bucalan hot spring to the south-west of the summit, and Bungol hot spring.

 Its adjacent volcanic edifices are Mount Silay and Mount Mandalagan, north of Kanlaon.

 La Carlota, La Castellana, Murcia, and San Carlos share the Negros Occidental side of the volcano, while Canlaon, the component city that has jurisdiction on the Negros Oriental side of the volcano, lies on its lower slope about 8.5 km ESE of the summit.

 Volcanic activity

 The most active volcano in the Visayas, Kanlaon has erupted more than 40 times since 1819.
 Eruptions are typically phreatic of small-to-moderate size that produce minor ash falls around the volcano.
 In 1902, the eruption was classified as Strombolian, typified by the ejection of incandescent cinders, lapilli, lava bombs and gas fumes.
-However, its eruptive history has not yet been recorded and larger Vesuvian eruptions generated by this stratovolcano have not yet been known.

 Volcanic activity at Kanlaon is continuously monitored by the Philippine Institute of Volcanology and Seismology (PHIVOLCS), the government's bureau that monitors the volcanoes and earthquakes in the nation, although unlike Mayon and Pinatubo, the volcano has never been studied in-depth and its age is not yet accurately calculated.
 Kanlaon Volcano Observatory is located at the campus of La Carlota City College in Barangay Cubay, La Carlota, Negros Occidental.

 1996

-On August 10, 24 mountain climbers hiked the volcano when Kanlaon erupted without warning, killing British student Julian Green and Filipinos Jamrain Tragico and Neil Perez, who were trapped near the summit close to the crater.
+On August 10, 24 mountain climbers hiked the volcano when Kanlaon erupted without warning, killing British student Julian Green and Filipinos Noel Tragico and Neil Perez, who were trapped near the summit close to the crater.
 The local authorities rescued 17 others, including 10 Belgians, another British climber and six Filipinos while Edwin Ematong, a member of the Negros Mountaineering Club Inc. and who, along with his cousin Neil Perez, guided the British Nationals survived the eruption, having descended the volcano ahead of his group.

 One of the rescued Belgians, Caroline Verlinde, said she and her group were about to leave a site near the crater rim when suddenly the volcano ejected ash, stones and hot gas.
 She ran to a tree for cover and saw her friends being hit by falling hot tephra.
 She said their Filipino guide told them the smoke billowing out from the crater "was just ordinary."